oracle-livelabs/multicloud/azure/adb-azure-provision/introduction/introduction.md

 * Create a virtual network (VNet) in Azure Portal
 * Add a subnet to the VNet and delegate the subnet to `Oracle Database@Azure Service`
 * Add a public subnet to the VNet to access the database from the virtual machine
-* Provision an Oracle Autonomous AI Database in `Oracle Database@Azure`
+* Create an Oracle Autonomous AI Database in `Oracle Database@Azure`
-* Review the provisioned Oracle Autonomous AI Database in OCI
+* Review the created Oracle Autonomous AI Database in OCI
 * Deploy a virtual machine (VM) to access the Database actions

 ### Prerequisites